Skip to main content

 For example, suppose you wanted to know how many distinct customers purchased a particular product.
 If a single customer buys a product more than once, an additive count will count the customer twice and give incorrect results.
 For example, there was a total of 6 sales for the product, but those sales came from only 5 distinct customers.
 In order to get the correct results, you need to look at the individual customers who bought the product, and take out the duplicates.

-The AtScale engine does not create aggregates for this type of metric because the engine would have to compute and store every exact combination of dimension members to ensure accuracy, which is not scalable.
+By default, the AtScale engine does not create aggregates for this type of metric because the engine would have to compute and store every exact combination of dimension members to ensure accuracy, which is not scalable.
 For example, to count the number of customer purchases by gender (which has 2 distinct values - Male, Female) and by state (which has potentially 50 distinct values - AZ, CA, TX, and so on), the intersection of those two dimensions alone would require 100 pre-computed values for each non-additive metric.

 Percentile